 Following the oral defense, the evaluation form will be filled out and signed by the dissertation committee members and sent to the dean for approval.

 The evaluation form will indicate the action required of the candidate, which may be minor or major revisions or no revisions, to obtain final approval for the dissertation.
 When the candidate has completed the requested revisions, and they have been approved as specified above, the final approval will be indicated in the attached Dissertation Approval form.

 - Do not use staples, paper clips, scotch tape or any other foreign materials in the final copies of the dissertation.
 Do not punch holes in the margin.
 Check the numbering of the pages carefully and see that they are in proper order.
 Insert blank unnumbered sheet before the title pages and after the last page.

 - Place the original copy of the dissertation in a folder and enclose the folder in a large envelope or box.
 The student must keep a copy.

 - If the number of letters and spaces in the title of the dissertation and the author’s last name is more than 80 characters, please submit a short “catch” title to be used in reference to the study.

 - The manuscript is forwarded to University Microfilms International, where it is processed for microfilming and binding, and inclusion in Dissertation Abstracts International.
 The original is bound and sent to the Adelphi Library along with a microfilm.
-The student and the Derner Institute also receive bound copies.
+The student and the Derner School of Psychology also receive bound copies.